maboiteaspam/dns-server-via-dht/README.md

 ...
 ```

-you ve been able to resolve it.
+done, you ve been able to resolve it.

 ```zsh
 node cli.js remove some.com -c ./2nd-node.json -v